Free Electone sheet music and registrations for 今宵多珍重 (Jin Xiao Duo Zhen Zhong). Piano, acoustic version.

 Working on this acoustic version of Jin Xiao Duo Zhen Zheong, which is so “piano prominent,” reminded me of these.

 - It’s generally a bad idea to layer a Stagea piano voice with another piano voice.
-In other words, having a piano preset on both Lower Keyboard I and Lower Keyboard II.
+For example, having a piano preset on both Lower Keyboard I and Lower Keyboard II, and with both set at the same octave.
 Even if you set both lower keyboard voices the same way, the layering often results in some sort of weird distortion or brightness.
 Best to just stick to one voice and use compression/brilliance if you have volume issues.

 - The above said, if you’re looking for a futuristic, synthetic sound, layering is the way to go.